 Even if you have no teaching experience, you can still probably find work.
 Getting your TESOL/TEFL certification helps bring credibility and gives you an edge over other travelers.
 Just have a look at some of the available teaching jobs in other countries.

 You can decide to volunteer your time just to live somewhere warm and beautiful with a new culture, or you can take a paying job.
 Either way, by living and working in a country, you will gain an insight into the life and culture that most travelers never get to see.
 Traveling through a place is one thing, but actually stopping and living/working gives a much deeper understanding.

 Teaching English is without a doubt the surest way to get funds while on the road.
-Even you do not intend to make teaching a career, the leadership experience looks great on future resumes.
-Not only that, but the personal experiences that you gain by teaching and interacting with locals will last a lifetime.
+Even if you do not intend to make teaching a career, the leadership experience looks great on future resumes.
+Not only that, but the personal experiences you gain by teaching and interacting with locals will last a lifetime.

-You can greatly increase your chances of teaching English abroad by getting your TEFL certification in advance.
+You can greatly increase your chances of teaching English abroad by getting your TEFL certification online in advance.

-Read a true account of Teaching english abroad
+- Read a true account of Teaching english abroad.